ammarahm-ed/react-native-actions-sheet/README.md

 #### `openAnimationSpeed`

 Speed of opening animation.
 Higher means the ActionSheet will open more quickly.
+Use it in combination with `bounciness` prop to have optimize the bounce/spring effect on ActionSheet open.

 | Type   | Required |
 | ------ | -------- |